lewismmason/Thesis-Public/README.md

 # Thesis
-This directory contains the majority of stuff related to my thesis, including code, presentations, figures.
+This directory contains the majority of code related to my thesis.
 Data is not stored here as it is too large.

 # Software Versions and Setup (for my computer, a different computer was used as well that required different versions for an RTX 4060Ti)
 Python 3.10.9